 To freeze this casserole, prepare it in a freezer-friendly casserole dish with lid (without the toppings).
 Freeze it for up to 3 months.
 When you’re ready to eat it, thaw in the fridge overnight then bake for 30 to 35 minutes at 350 degrees F. Alternatively, you can cook it from frozen and increase the baking time to 35 to 40 minutes.

 If you love this vegetarian taco casserole with quinoa, check out the Lentil Tortilla Soup, Spaghetti Squash Burrito Bowls, and Healthy Chicken Fajita Bowls.
 For another easy casserole recipe, see the Healthy Tater Tot Casserole with Veggies.
+You may also enjoy the Vegetarian White Bean Chili.

 I’d love to hear how you like this recipe!
 Rate/review using the stars on the recipe card or in the comments, and follow the Veg World on YouTube, Instagram, Facebook, and Pinterest.
 Looking for something totally different?
 Browse the recipe library.